25 Famous Songs With Misunderstood Meanings

 4. "Just Like Heaven" // The Cure

-The only thing that might be more oblique than the lyrics to what Smith told Blender is "the best pop song The Cure have ever done" is Smith's explanation for the love song's cryptically esoteric poetry.
-In the same 2003 interview with Blender, Smith said "Just Like Heaven," inspired by a trip with his girlfriend to Beachy Head in southern England, was "about hyperventilating—kissing and falling to the floor."
+The only thing that might be more oblique than the lyrics is Smith's explanation for the love song's cryptically esoteric poetry.
+In a 2003 interview with Blender, Smith said "Just Like Heaven," inspired by a trip with his girlfriend to Beachy Head in southern England, was "about hyperventilating—kissing and falling to the floor."

 Smith's dissection of the song's opening lines ("Show me, show me, show me how you do that trick") is less obvious.
 According to the singer, the line is equal parts a reference to his affinity for performing magic tricks in his youth and "about a seduction trick, from much later in my life."